 Does your workplace require a pre-employment physical exam for potential employees?
-For occupations that depend on physical capabilities, stamina and physical ability to carry out job functions, a pre-employment physical will indicate if the person will be able to perform their job duties.
+For occupations that depend on physical capabilities, stamina and physical ability to carry out job functions, a Non-DOT Pre-Employment Physical will indicate if the person will be able to perform their job duties.
 This health screening also sets a baseline and will detect if there are any factors that can put an individual at risk for certain illnesses or diseases.
 With the coronavirus pandemic affecting workers and businesses worldwide, it is especially critical to maintain a physical and mentally fit workplace.

 Health Street’s comprehensive pre-employment physical exam, part of our selection of health services, is available at our nationwide network of more than 14,000 licensed clinics.
 Our exams are safe, convenient and completely confidential, with fast, secure results delivered to you quickly, so that you can make smarter hiring decisions, protect your employees and customers, and minimize your company’s liability.

 Why Choose Health Street for Pre Employment Physical Tests?

 For our business clients, the StaffGlass cloud-based pre-employment testing solution integrates our drug tests, occupational health services and background checks for job candidates.
 Tests are ordered directly from the platform, and candidates can choose a lab that’s convenient to their location.
 Applicant tracking lets you monitor testing status every step of the way.
 If hired, the candidate’s record becomes their permanent employee record, so an annual physical and other periodic tests can be ordered when needed, and their health can be regularly monitored.

 What is Included in a Pre-Employment Physical Test?

 A pre-employment physical is a comprehensive examination which tests the following:

 The Dot Physical vs the Non-DOT Physical